Syafiqjos/easy-install-domjudge/ReadMe.md

 ```

 ### 7. REST API Secret
-Save this secret, will be used in judgehost VM
+This is DOMServer Secret Key, will be used in judgehost VM
 ```
 cat ~/domjudge/domserver/etc/restapi.secret
 ```